-Federal Age of Consent from State to State
+Federal Age of Consent Compared to State

-Interviewer: How does it work where there are different ages of consent from state to state?
+How does it work where there are different ages of consent from state to state?

-Interviewer: Do you think that becomes precarious?
+Do you think that becomes precarious?
 Since you mentioned that, I’ll go into it.
 The fact that high schoolers and middle schoolers nowadays are carrying around the smartphones and they’re able to take pictures and videos, and send them over to wherever they want.
 Does that become a little trickier?

 That doesn’t mean it doesn’t happen.
 I got a call from a rural county here in Kansas where that exact charge had been filed, and they’re pursuing that charge aggressively.
 It happens, but I don’t think it happens frequently.
 I think the big concern is that once that image has been transmitted, whether it’s a video clip or a still image, anyone who has that can do anything with it.
 If those images that were created by consenting 16-year-old, 17-year-old legal partners fall into the wrong hands, they now can be promulgated, traded, and sold as child pornography.